Guide to cargo bikes

-If you’re looking to get small children around from A to B and you can’t fit them on your regular bike, there are load of options out there to help you.
-Or if you’re running a small business like Green Workforce in London, or even a courier company like Outspoken Delivery in Glasgow, Norwich and Cambridge, and you need to get light freight from place to place, it’s definitely worth considering a cargo bike.
+If you’re looking to get small children around from A to B and you can’t fit them on your regular bike, there are loads of options out there.
+Or if you’re running a small business like Green Workforce in London, or a courier company like Zedify in various locations in the UK, and you need to get light freight from place to place, it’s definitely worth considering a cargo bike.

-What are cargobikes?
+What are cargo bikes?

-There are several different types of cargobike.
-Broadly, you’re looking at a bakfiets, a longtail, a pedicab, other types of trike, and a ‘mini cargobike’.
-They all have different niches, and they vary in price from mini cargobikes at prices similar to the average regular bike, through to several thousands of pounds for pedicabs.
+There are several different types of cargo bike.
+Broadly, you’re looking at a box-bike, a longtail, a pedicab, other types of trike, and a ‘mini cargo bike’.
+They all have different niches, and they vary in price from mini cargo bikes at prices similar to the average regular bike, through to several thousands of pounds for pedicabs.

-Your cargo bike will be working hard, so choose one with good quality parts.
-Hub gears and brakes are protected well from the elements, and a low frame will make getting on and off that much easier when loaded up.
+Your cargo bike will be working hard, so choose one with good-quality parts.
+Hub gears and brakes should be well protected from the elements, and a low frame will make getting on and off that much easier when loaded up.

 But first, you need to define what you’ll be carrying: A very young baby?
 Small children?
 Older kids?
 Another adult?
 Or cargo?
 What type of cargo?
 Then, how long will your trips be?
 Is time of the essence – will you want to remain nippy and manoeuvrable, or would you rather have a three-wheeled vehicle with perhaps a greater capacity but which is likely to be slower?